khalid-hussain/theprophetsprayer/COMMENTS.md

 Consider changing numbers of ToC to Lined
 Consider changing footnote markers to Lined
-Consider italicizing exclamation/question marks after an italicized word
+Consider italicizing exclamation/question marks after an italicized word Consider the style applied when using pbuh
+Consider repeating/not repeating pbuh consistently

 ## Margin errors